 Mariners' Ben Gamel: Not in Thursday's lineup

-Gamel is out of the lineup against Oakland on Thursday, Ryan Divish of the Seattle Times reports.
+Gamel is out of the lineup against Toronto on Thursday, Ben Nicholson-Smith of Sportsnet.ca reports.

-Gamel will stay on the bench for a second straight day with southpaw Sean Manaea on the bump.
-In his place, Guillermo Heredia will start in left field and bat ninth in the order.
+Gamel will remain out of the starting lineup for the second straight day as the Mariners face left-hander J.A.
+Happ for the series finale.
+Guillermo Heredia will once again man left field in his absence.

 More News